Zakkaruu/blog/_posts/2023-12-15-eveng-putty-wireshark-integration.md

 ***

+# One Last Thing...

+If you have never connected to EVE-NG over SSH, you will need to do so and add the EVE-NG host hey to your **known hosts**.
+I'm not 100% sure, but I personally just connect with both `putty.exe` and `plink.exe` (installed alongside PuTTY) and add the key.
+If you do not, you will get an error.

+***

 # Conclusion

 After saving and running the `.reg` files and saving the **Wireshark** `.bat` file in the appropriate location, you will be able to use the Native Console in EVE-NG with your existing Wireshark and PuTTY installations.